Transport for Students with Special Educational Needs

-Parents and young people interested in the post 16 travel the scheme, regardless of whether they are already in receipt of travel assistance currently, should submit an application to their District SEND Assessment and Planning Service (EHC):
+Parents and young people interested in the post 16 travel the scheme, regardless of whether they are already in receipt of travel assistance currently, should submit an application.

 An application for travel assistance should be submitted by 30 May.
 It cannot be guaranteed that applications received after this date will automatically receive travel assistance from the following September and students will be responsible for making their own arrangements, including the financing of those arrangements until travel assistance is arranged.
 Where the student meets criteria, travel assistance will be subject to an annual financial contribution.

 We aim to process your application within 15 working days.